Environmental Standards as a Dairy Farm Loan Requirement

-Bank of New Zealand (BNZ) is extending a loan of $50 million to Southern Pastures based on environmental standards.
+The Bank of New Zealand (BNZ) is extending a $50 million loan to Southern Pastures based on environmental standards.

-According to the Community Scoop article, Southern Pastures use their organic farm to learn how to minimise antibiotic use, allowing them to lower antibiotic use than what the EU organic regulations allow.
+According to the Community Scoop article, Southern Pastures uses their organic farm to learn how to minimise antibiotic use, allowing them to use less than what the EU organic regulations allow.

 As mentioned in the article, Southern Pastures Executive Chairman Prem Maan welcomes the bank strategy and says that this deal recognises that farming to mitigate climate change and environmental impacts is in our common interest.